FluffyKas/space-tourism/README.md

 ### What I learned

 My first React project is done!
 I'm already pretty comfy with CSS and this challenge is kinda of CSS-heavy so I thought this would be a good starting point for working with React.
 I had to learn most of it on the go, as I was building out the app but I had a lot of fun.
-I also started experimenting with Framer Motion which is an amazing tool if somewhat intimidating at first >.<
+I also started experimenting with Framer Motion which is an amazing tool if somewhat intimidating at first.

 I tried to keep it scalable and not to be too repetitive with my code.
 At some point, I even rewrote the whole thing to just use one component for all the Destination, Crew and Technology pages as they actually have a lot of similarities.
 This approach got rid of many of the repetitive bits but the end product was really hard to read so I scrapped it.
 I decided it's not worth sacrificing the readability.
 Some repetition will be there and that's perhaps not always a bad thing.